Compactness of Marked Length Isospectral Sets of Birkhoff Billiard Tables: Abstract

 \section{Abstract}

-We prove that equivalence classes of marked length isospectral Birkhoff billiard tables are compact in $C^2$, analogous to the Laplace spectral results in \cite{MIC}, \cite{POS0}, \cite{POS1}, and \cite{POS2}.
-To do this, we use the first $5$ Taylor coefficients of the mean minimal action, also called Mather's $\beta$ function.
-We also conjecture a hierarchical structure for the integral invariants of Marvizi-Melrose \cite{MM}, or equivalently the coefficients of the caustic length-Lazutkin parameter expansion, which are in turn algebraically equivalent to those of Mather's $\beta$ function.
-Under the noncoincidence condition in \cite{MM}, these are also Laplace spectral invariants and can be used to hear the shape of certain drumheads.
-A subsequent paper or an updated version of this one will address the structure in Conjecture \ref{main}, which allows us to upgrade compactness to the $C^\infty$ case.
+We prove that equivalence classes of marked length isospectral Birkhoff billiard tables are compact in the $C^\infty$-topology, analogous to the Laplace spectral results in \cite{MIC}, \cite{POS2} and \cite{POS1}.
+To do so, we derive a hierarchical structure for the integral invariants of Marvizi and Melrose \cite{MM}, or equivalently the coefficients of a caustic length-Lazutkin parameter expansion, which are in turn algebraically equivalent to the Taylor coefficients of Mather's $\beta$-function (also called the mean minimal action).
+Under a generically satisfied noncoincidence condition, these are also Laplace spectral invariants.
+As a byproduct, we obtain an independent proof of the compactness of Laplace isospectral sets for generic strictly convex planar billiard tables.
+The proof of the structure theorem uses an interpolating Hamiltonian for nearly glancing billiard orbits and some analytic number theory to compute its Taylor coefficients.